-Shortcut: If you are just looking for quotes, they will be shown right away by filling out the form on the left or above (mobile) this article.
+Shortcut: If you are just looking for quotes, they will be shown right away by filling out the form on the left.
 To learn more about the finding life insurance for someone with Lupus, please continue reading.

 You have probably heard that it's hard to find life insurance if you have Lupus.